Written by: Doug

 “Inability to register a souvenir plot means that the purchaser can only get a personal right of ownership…… In view of the fact that titles cannot be registered to the plots, it is not known what rights and responsibilities attach to the “owners” of the small plots of land, but any such rights and responsibilities would be of a personal nature.
 For the same reason is it not known what acreage of Scotland has been ’sold off’ in plots of a very small size.
 It is not known how many such schemes there have been in the last 20 years.
 The Registers of Scotland have no knowledge of any problems caused by them.”

-If our position were to be legally challenged (in the conventional way), we could easily change our product offering.
+If our position were to be legally challenged (in the conventional way, rather than on Twitter), we could easily change our product offering.
 Some of our competitors lease their souvenir plots of land.
 We could give our customers the chance to dedicate, name or sponsor their plot of land and their customer experience would not be affected.
 But we have confidence in our product, backed up by 13 years of successful trading in an industry that is over 40 years old.

 There is no shame in changing and adapting around regulatory and legal challenges.
 It is simply part and parcel of running a business as it matures.
 Should we need to change, we will change.

 Highland Titles Limited is a successful business.
-There are people (not least on Twitter) who think that’s newsworthy.
+In 2015, some people thought that was newsworthy.
 Apparently, we need to sell just 16 million one square foot plots at £29.99 in order to rake in £479 million!
 At the current rate of sales, we would all be over 1000 years old before that happened.

 We think there are two reasons why some people are keen to speculate and comment on our finances: our Channel Islands location and The Highland Titles Charitable Trust for Scotland.**

 We have been based in the Channel Islands since 2006.
-Yes, it is a nice place to live and work.
-But we are here for personal reasons, not tax reasons.
-We have been accused of avoiding Scottish taxes by not basing in Scotland.
+That is where we live and work.
+We are not living in Scotland and making use of a complicated offshore structure.
+The company was simply incorporated in the place where we live and we are here for personal reasons, not tax reasons.
+Our founder’s family roots in the Channel Islands go back to the 15th Century.
+Some people have said we are avoiding Scottish taxes by not being based in Scotland.
 By that same logic, we are avoiding Japanese taxes by not being in Japan.